The Night Caller (1975 film)

-Fear Over the City (French: Peur sur la ville) is a 1975 French crime film directed by Henri Verneuil and starring Jean-Paul Belmondo.
+The Night Caller (French: Peur sur la ville) is a 1975 crime film directed by Henri Verneuil and starring Jean-Paul Belmondo.
 It was the first time Belmondo played a police officer.

-It was released in the United States and the United Kingdom as The Night Caller.
+It was released in the United States and the United Kingdom as The Night Caller which was cut from a 125 minute run time to 91 minutes.

 Plot

 Policeman Jean Letellier is under pressure, because the infamous gangster Marcucci escaped from him publicly.
 Moreover, during the pursuit an innocent bystander was killed by a stray bullet.
 Letellier is investigated for having fired the deadly bullet.

 Before Letellier is cleared, a serial killer begins to murder young women, each time leaving a weird message at the site of crime.
 He calls himself "Minos", referring to the Divine Comedy.
 The murderer always declares he had punished his victims for what he considers their impure life style.

 While Letellier still has no trace of Minos, he comes across Marcucci's current whereabouts.
 Just as before, Marcucci tries to escape in a spectacular manner when Letellier confronts him.
 But this time Marcucci dies in the course of action.

 Marcucci's death is no relief for Letellier who is now publicly accused of having neglected the Minos case in favour of settling his personal feud with his late archenemy.

 Minos keeps on murdering and leaving provoking hints until Letellier can identify him.
 The serial killer can only scarcely elude Letellier, who chases him over the roofs of Paris.
 His next coup is to take hostages in a skyscraper.
 Letellier decides he has had it and goes airborne.
 From a flying helicopter he jumps through the window into the flat and puts Minos down.